saadbess/saadbess.com/src/posts/2023-09-30-creating-a-content-recommendation-plugin-in-11ty.md

 ---
 ```

-Using `map`, we're iterating over each post (excluding drafts).
-For each post, we'll find related content and return a modified post with the related content attached.
+Using `map`, we iterate over each post (excluding drafts).
+For each post, we identify related content and return an amended post with the associated content attached.

 ### Define an empty array for related posts